 I LOVE makeup and creating beautiful looks on myself as well as my clients… I DREAD having to clean the brushes afterwards!
 Ask any makeup artist what they dislike the most, and they will tell you it’s THE BRUSHES!
-I am still trying to sweet-talk my teenage daughter into cleaning my brushes for me… So far, I’ve been unsuccessful LOL!
+I am still trying to sweet-talk my daughter into cleaning my brushes for me… So far, I’ve been unsuccessful LOL!

 Despite my unanswered prayers that my brushes will magically clean themselves overnight, I realize that maintaining clean and sanitary brushes is extremely important.
 Clean and sanitized brushes safeguard against bacteria, which can cause acne breakouts and skin irritation, but also ensures a flawless application since they are squeaky clean.
 You should deep clean your brushes every week and spot clean before a new application.
-For professionals, brushes must be cleaned after every client appointment.
+For professionals, brushes must be cleaned and disinfected after every client appointment.

 So here’s how I clean and sanitize my brushes:

 · A cleaning agent of your choice ( Dawn, etc.) My favorite cleanser is Dr. Bronner’s Pure Castile Soap.